 - 1. Install a standalone version of python 2.7 (recommended, not required).

-- 2. Install a gcc c++ compiler (for example.
-Xcode command line tools) and add it to your system path.
+- 2. Install a gcc c++ compiler (for example the Xcode command line tools) and add it to your system path.

 - 3. Install the following python packages (most recent version of each recommended):

 - numpy

 - scipy

 - matplotlib

 - pillow

-- wxpython
+- wxpython < 4.0

 - fabio

 - lxml

 - h5py

-- cython

 - pyFAI

 - hdf5plugin

-- weave

-- 4. Download RAW from sourceforge (http://sourceforge.net/projects/bioxtasraw)

-- 5. Extract RAW to a directory of your choice and run RAW.py using python.

-- Note: the first time you run RAW.py it may need to be run from the command line in order to successfully compile various extensions.
-It may take some time to compile the extensions, be patient.

-- 6. Enjoy!

-- If you have problems, please consult the detailed installation guide and the solutions to common problems below.
+- weave < 0.16 - 4.
+Download the latest RAW sourcecode from sourceforge (http://sourceforge.net/projects/bioxtasraw) - 5.
+Extract RAW to a directory of your choice and run RAW. py using python. - Note: the first time you run RAW.py it may need to be run from the command line in order to successfully compile various extensions.
+It may take some time to compile the extensions, be patient. - 6.
+Enjoy! - If you have problems, please consult the detailed installation guide and the solutions to common problems below.
 If that doesn't help, please contact the developers.